 1 Corinthians 6:11 “And such were some of you.
 But you were washed, but you were sanctified, but you were justified in the name of the Lord Jesus and by the Spirit of our God.”

-You were “washed”(baptized) - in the name of Jesus,
+You were “washed”(baptized) - in the name of Jesus.

-and you were baptized with the Holy Spirit - by Jesus.
+You were baptized with the Holy Spirit - by Jesus.